chaos-mesh/chaos-mesh/doc/run_chaos_mesh.md

 # Run Chaos Mesh

-Now that you have deployed Chaos Mesh in your environment.
-In this document, you will learn about how to use it for your chaos experiments.
+Now that you have deployed Chaos Mesh in your environment, in this document, you will learn about how to use it for your chaos experiments.

 ## Step 1: Deploy target cluster